knzm/baobab-trees-wikipedia-human-retrieval-ja/README.md

 * List of references with either extracted paragraph or summarization from a Wikipedia article

-As well as the successful session, we also recorded the failed session: the worker failed to construct the answer from the search results.
+As well as successful sessions with answer paragraphs, we also recorded failed sessions: the worker failed to construct the answer from the search results.
 In this case we recorded at least the retrieval process despite lack of the answer.

+Importantly, we requested the workers strictly to answer the questions based on only explicit citation from Wikipedia.
+That means, the workers should leave the answer empty if they couldn't find any information from Wikipedia even if they have some implicit knowledge to answer the questions.

 We release this version of the dataset with the following dataset chunks: